 U.S. embassies and consular offices in countries around the world issue business or tourist (B-1/B-2) and student visas (F-1, F-2).
 Depending on which program you will attend at the University of California, Davis (summer, graduate, exchange or visiting scholar), the type of visa you will receive depends on the primary purpose of your visit upon entry to the United States.

-For the summer programs, an I-20 request form will be provided to all enrolled participants in the summer law programs.
-You may also download or request a current copy of the International Law Programs Information Handbook which has more information about how our office processes the I-20 paperwork for the F-1 student visa for summer programs.
-An I-20 will only be issued to the participant after we have received (1) the completed summer law enrollment application and fee, (2) the I-20 form and (3) financial documentation dated within the last 90 days and showing proof of funding while in the U.S.
+For the summer programs, an I-20 (or DS-2019) request form will be provided to all enrolled participants.
+You may also download or request a current copy of the International Law Programs Information Handbook which has more information about how our office processes the paperwork for visas for summer programs.
+An I-20 (or DS-2019) will only be issued to the participant after we have received (1) the completed summer law enrollment application and fee, (2) the I-20 (or DS-2019) request form and (3) financial documentation dated within the last 90 days and showing proof of funding while in the U.S.

 For visiting scholars, the type of visa may vary.
 Please contact our office at firstname.lastname@example.org to determine the appropriate visa for your needs.

-- Contact the nearest U.S. Embassy in your home country: http://usembassy.state.gov/
+- Contact the nearest U.S. Embassy in your home country: usembassy.state.gov/

-- For information on the new Student and Exchange Visitor Program (SEVIS) fee, go to https://www.fmjfee.com/i901fee/index.jsp
+- For information on the new Student and Exchange Visitor Program (SEVIS) fee, go to fmjfee.com/i901fee/index.jsp

-- Visit the Web site of the U.S. Department of State, Bureau of Educational and Cultural Affairs at http://www.educationusa.state.gov
+- Visit the Web site of the U.S. Department of State, Bureau of Educational and Cultural Affairs at educationusa.state.gov

-Visa Information for UC Davis School of Law J.D.
-Students on the Exchange program
+Visa Information for Students Participating in the UC Davis School of Law J.D.
+Exchange Program